 How much will it cost?

 OK, so the cost question may be relevant to quite a few of you.
 It is already clear that a decent graphing calculator will dig deep into your budget.
-If you can stand it, then buying the most feature rich graphing calculator is not a hard decision to make.
-If cost is, however, a consideration, then shop around for the best option you can afford.
+If you can stand it, then buying the most feature-rich graphing calculator is not a hard decision to make.

 What is a Graphing Calculator?